FuelLabs/fuels-ts/apps/docs/src/guide/types/native-parameters.md

 ### `IdentityOutput`

-For a Sway program that returns an `Identity` type, you can convert to an `Address` or `string` as shown below:
+For a Sway program that returns an `Identity` type, you can convert the returned value to an `Address` or `string` as shown below:

 For an address: